gpcarpen/quicker-start/guide.md

   -     auth-tokens-create -S

   - At this point you can check to make sure that the agave API has been installed by running the commmand `apps-list`.
 If all worked correctly then this command should list all publicly available apps.
+  - If everything is installed correctly you can move forward from this point in the future without having to run the above setup.
   - You can now either run an app from this list, or you can continue with the next section to see what an example workflow may look like.